-What is the Individual Program Plan (IPP) and how does it help the individual we serve?
+What is the Individual Program Plan (IPP) and how does it help the consumer?

-- ➤ The Individual Program Plan (IPP) helps the family and the individual we serve communicate; the IPP documents the needs of each individual we serve at the Regional Center. - Service Coordinators conduct Person Centered Planning IPP's. - A Face-to-Face, in-depth conversation between the individual we serve, his/her Circle of Support, and the Service Coordinator is used to design an effective plan to ensure the progress of the individual we serve.
+- ➤ The Individual Program Plan (IPP) helps the family and the individual we serve communicate; the IPP documents the needs of each consumer at the Regional Center. - Service Coordinators conduct Person Centered Planning IPP's - A Face-to-Face, in-depth conversation between the individual we serve, his/her Circle of Support, and the Service Coordinator is used to design an effective plan to ensure the progress of the individual we serve.